saulpierotti/markdown_notebook/DRD.md

 	* I subtract the obtained values from the original ones to get the fitted values
 	* I can then average across probe sets to obtain the RMA average for each chip (row average)
 	* This is the final value for the trascript in a given chip
+	* If I subtract the row average from the fitted values I get the probe effect values
+		* This value is the same for all the chips since the values are quantile normalized!

 ## Illumina Beadchip (Infinium)
 * It uses multi-sample arrays